-Celebrating over 20 years of preservation and interpretation of Missouri’s French Creole heritage and culture.
+Celebrating 29 years of preservation and interpretation of Missouri’s French Creole heritage and culture.

 Fundraising efforts by the French Heritage Relief Committee following the disastrous Flood of 1993 provided for the purchase and donation of the 1792 Bauvais-Amoureux House in Ste.
 Genevieve to the Missouri Department of Natural Resources.
 Les Amis was organized in 1994 as part of the donation process to provide on-going support for the French colonial, vertical-log Bauvais-Amoureux House, one of five “poteaux-en-terre” structures surviving in the United States.
-Under the direction of Elizabeth Gentry Sayad, now Chairman Emeritus of Les Amis, the organization has continuously made the preservation and interpretation of this architectural gem their first and most important priority.
+Today Les Amis-Saint Louis continues to make historic preservation in our region their first and most important priority.

 Most recently, significant restoration work at the Bauvais-Amoureux House was funded by Les Amis, totaling over $120,000 with an additional $30,000 in projects scheduled for 2010.
 These crucial restoration projects will ensure the preservation of the structure and include historically accurate roofing and siding, restoration of the original stone chimney and porch structure, as well as an updated and secure electrical system.
 Without Les Amis funding, this work may have been significantly delayed due to limited State capital improvement funding.